-- 1. History of Cai Rang Floating market
+- 1. History of Cai Rang Floating Market

-- 3. The best time to visit this floating market
+- 3. Best time to visit

-- 4. What to see at Cai Rang Floating market?
+- 4. What to see at Cai Rang Floating Market?

-1. History of Cai Rang Floating market
+1. History of Cai Rang Floating Market

 The name of this market has been existing for a long time, but its origin has not been clear.
 Legendarily, the name came from a big crocodile’s teeth which were plugged into the river’s bank.
 Thus, the land was called Cai Rang (means a tooth).
 Another theory mentioned in a book related to southern language, that Cai Rang has its origin from Khmer language – “karan” means a molded clay stove.
 Khmer people made a lot of “karan” and sold them everywhere in this land.
 Since then, local people pronounced “karan” into Cai Rang.

 The need of exchanging agricultural products, and basic things connected local people by boats on rivers.
-Today, even though the road traffic network has developed significantly, Cai Rang floating market keeps growing and brings value to the locals of the country and area in terms of economy, culture, and tourism.
+Today, even though the road traffic network has developed significantly, Cai Rang Floating Market keeps growing and brings value to the locals of the country and area in terms of economy, culture, and tourism.